-Next stop: Chicago.
+Next stop: Houston (almost).

 Seth Tinkham is self-employed grant writer and preservation planner located in Alexandria, Virginia.
 Prior to starting his own business, he worked for the citywide preservation organization in Washington, DC helping to plan activities related to modern architecture.

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.